Meet the Staff

 Board of Advisors

-Claire Bowern, (Co-Chair, Faculty Advocate), Department of Linguistics, Yale University
+Claire Bowern, Department of Linguistics, Yale University

 Lisa Brooks (Abenaki), Professor of English and American Studies, Amherst College